NicBonetto/guruu/README.md

 ### A decentralized poll application.
 This is a React/Ethereum/Solidity stacked web application used to create and save polls.

-Create an account and participate in polls, or create your own poll.
+Participate in polls, or create your own poll.

 *Important Note: This was created on a test platform for Ethereum.
-It does not use real currency and may not allow more than 10 chains.*
+It does not use real currency.*
 # Preview

 # Technologies
+Technologies and libraries used in Guruu:

++ JavaScript
++ ES2015
++ React
++ Redux
++ Truffle
++ Web3
++ Ethereum
++ Solidity
++ Sass
++ HTML5